 The Company has received an exceptional one-year extension on the Bomboré permit.
-Although the Company intends to complete all of the required deliverables in order to apply for a mining permit for the Bomboré project in the first half of 2015, unforeseen costs or delays and/or political instability may impact its ability to do so successfully and there can be no assurance that the Company will be successful in obtaining a mining permit prior to expiry.
+Although the Company applied for a mining permit for the Bomboré project on May 25, 2015, unforeseen delays and/or political instability may impact its application and there can be no assurance that the Company will be successful in obtaining a mining permit prior to expiry.